Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 The average ACoS for Amazon sellers is around 30%, so staying at or below this average threshold will help you remain competitive without hurting profits.
 You want to keep an ACoS less than your margins to stay profitable.

 Calculated by dividing total ad spend by total sales, it’s possible to analyze how much it’s costing you to drive a sale.
-If your total ad spend is $100 and you sell 200 items, your ACoS is 50%.
+If your total ad spend is $100 and your ad-attributed revenue is $200, your ACoS is 50%.

 An Amazon ACoS that’s too high implies your ads aren’t as efficient as they could be, and a strategy change may be warranted.